Skip to main content

 • The import columns must match the object's properties.

-• Items can only be added to the catalog from the catalog itself, not from the project, for better data tracking.
+• Items can only be added to the catalog from the catalog itself, not from the contract, for better data tracking.

 Did this answer your question?